Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started-CLI.md

 Now that you have your own repo, let's start to import the pre-created pipelines into Azure Pipelines.

+> **You will need to import each Pipeline YAML file individually.
+But we will only import the E2E pipeline to start with.**

 The files to import are the YAML files stored in the `/.ado/pipelines/` directory. **Do not** import files from subdirectories, such as `/.ado/pipelines/config/` or `/.ado/pipelines/templates/`, or from other directories in the repo.

 You can find more details about any of the pipelines within the [pipelines documentation](/.ado/pipelines/README.md).